ryanmillerwork/dl_docs/dl_docs.md

     or a list and a scalar value.

 Inputs
-    • list_or_val1 … A numeric DynList or a scalar value.
+    • list_or_val1 … A DynList or a scalar value.
-    • list_or_val2 … A numeric DynList or a scalar value.
+    • list_or_val2 … A DynList or a scalar value.
-    • Constraints …… Inputs must be numeric and broadcastable (i.e., have the same length or one is a scalar).
+    • Constraints …… Inputs must be broadcastable (have the same length or one is a scalar).

 Returns
     • A new integer DynList of 0s (false) and 1s (true).